-- Following an exposure incident, the occupational healthcare provider (OHP) will provide the HCP with an exposure evaluation report regarding the incident.
-HCP will also be provided with a Health Care Professional Written Opinion for Hepatitis B Vaccine within 15 days from the time of report.
-The employer will bear the costs, including costs for HCP who must travel away from the work site for medical procedures and evaluations.
-Medical procedures and evaluations must be convenient to the HCP and normally be offered during HCP's scheduled work hours.
-HCP who work off site and who experience an exposure as defined in this document should first call the Needlestick Hotline (984-974-4480) and then refer to the OHS Blood Exposure Protocol on the UNC Medical Center Intranet. - A sharps injury log is maintained by UNC Medical Center Occupational Health Service and the OSHA 300 Log is maintained by the Environmental Health and Safety office.
+- At the time of evaluation, the employee receives detailed education and documentation about the risks of exposure, if there is a need for Hepatitis B immunization, and if follow-up is required. - The employer will bear the costs, including costs for staff who must travel away from the work site for medical procedures and evaluations.
+Medical procedures and evaluations must be convenient to staff and normally be offered during staff's scheduled work hours.
+Staff who work off-site and who experience an exposure as defined in this document should first call the Needlestick Hotline (984-974-4480) and then refer to the Occupational Health Service: Bloodborne Pathogen Exposure (BBPE) Guidelines on the UNC Hospitals' Intranet. - A sharps injury log is maintained by UNC Hospitals' Occupational Health Service, and the OSHA 300 Log is maintained by Worker's Compensation.
 The Sharps Injury Log includes information on the injury, including the type and brand of device involved in the incident, the department or work area where the exposure incident occurred, and an explanation of how the incident occurred.
-Medical records are kept confidential for all HCP.
+Medical records are kept confidential for all staff.

-For HCP of UNC Medical Center, these records are kept and maintained by the Occupational Health Service.
-University HCP records are kept at University Employee Occupational Health Clinic (UEOHC).
-Records are not disclosed or reported without the HCP's expressed written consent to any person within or outside the workplace except as required by law.
-HCP medical records are kept for at least the duration of employment plus 30 years.
+For staff of UNC Hospitals, these records are kept and maintained by the Occupational Health Service.
+University staff records are kept at University Employee Occupational Health Clinic (UEOHC).
+Records are not disclosed or reported without the staff's expressed written consent to any person within or outside the workplace except as required by law.
+Staff medical records are kept for at least the duration of employment plus 30 years.